nvrsw/homepage/content/ko/showcase/3/index.md

 categories: [ "site" ]
 date: 2019-01-04
 draft: false
-#slug: samchek-jayeon-saengtae-park

-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
+# Featured Image: Tu use, add an image named `faetured.jpg/png` to your page's folder.
-# Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: ""
-  focal_point: ""
   preview_only: true
 ---